fbpx

 What Is Skin Cycling?

-The term skin cycling was coined by New York dermatologist Whiteny Bowe, MD.
+The term skin cycling was coined by New York dermatologist Whitney Bowe, MD.
+The idea is a bit like allowing your muscles to recover post-workout.
+That rest for our skin looks like giving it a two-day break from retinol and exfoliating acids to reduce irritation and inflammation.
 Plenty of procedures and treatments require “downtime,” either clinical or social.
-Clinical downtime refers to the amount of time a patient needs for wound healing or a period where they are non-functional.
+Clinical downtime refers to the amount of time a patient needs for wound healing.

 You can think of skin cycling as working that necessary clinical downtime into your routine.
-When using products that exfoliate or cause potential irritation, the idea is to limit them to a specific day in the week.
+When using products with powerful actives, the idea is to limit them to a specific day in the week.
 The viral version of this trend breaks down a week into nights where you exfoliate, nights where you use serums, etc.

-The problem is that only some of our skin care is designed to be used this way, and there isn’t much evidence to suggest you need to isolate these treatments from each other so strictly.
+The problem is that only some of our skin care is designed to be used this way.

 Dermatologists Have Always Cycled Some Ingredients

-According to Denver dermatologist Joel L. Cohen, MD, the idea of reserving some treatments for certain days a week, while resting others, has been common in dermatology for decades.
+According to Denver dermatologist Joel L. Cohen, MD, the idea of reserving some treatments for certain days a week has been common in dermatology for decades.
 “In the 1990s, to limit risks of topical steroid adverse effects like atrophy, some physicians at UCSF recommended topical steroids on the weekends, while other topical agents during the week,” Dr. Cohen explains.
 “This is still common with patients with psoriasis and eczema.”

-New York dermatologist Doris Day, MD explains another reason a dermatologist might cycle products is because some medical conditions can become resistant to treatment.
+New York dermatologist Doris Day, MD explains another reason a dermatologist might suggest cycling is that some medical conditions can become resistant to treatment.
 “We’ve known for a very long time that with acne, eczema, psoriasis, when we use products for those, after a period of time, they seem to be less effective,” Dr. Day says.
 “So, we have to rotate the treatments to get the benefits.”

 You’ll also find cycling in aesthetic treatments.
 “Many of us aesthetic dermatologist’s also ‘cycle’ procedures,” Dr. Cohen explains.
 “We have patients reserve about five days or so once a year at least for a downtime procedure like the hybrid fractional HALO, while doing quarterly no-downtime procedures like the BBL Hero ‘Forever Young Protocol’ every few months.”